 Students may refer themselves or be referred by their course leaders, an advisor, or by members of the Office of Curriculum Affairs.
 Students should be proactive in discussing their needs with any and all of these individuals.
-Specific tutoring assignments are most often made in consultation with the Office of Curriculum Affairs.
+Specific tutoring assignments are most often made in consultation with the Office of Medical Education.

 Other Tutoring Services

-For specialized tutoring, unique learning style accommodations or learning strategies, or for licensing exam preparation (Step I or Step II), academic coaches, tutors, or course assistance, students can visit the Academic Enhancement Program.
+For specialized tutoring, unique learning style accommodations or learning strategies, or for licensing exam preparation (Step I or Step II), academic coaches, tutors, or course assistance, students can visit the Academic Support Program.

 The Psychological Services staff has many years of experience in dealing with a broad range of problems.
 They provide crisis intervention, short-term psychotherapy, and referral services.
 They offer consultation to students, faculty, and staff who are concerned about the well being of students.
 Appointments are free of charge, contact with students is confidential, and they are available when classes are in session.